 The farm’s first cold storage facility was added and the farm began hydro cooling the peaches as they came in from the fields.
 The harvest was then handled by large bulk bins and forklifts rather than by simply manpower.

 When Grover died in 1968, Grover Rendleman and Son had become one of the largest peach growers in the state at 540 acres.
-Within and few years, Jimmy and Ren formed their own partnership while Helen retired from teaching to assume many of the daily secretarial, payroll and bookkeeping responsibilities and Betty also left teaching to enter the business as a full-time crew boss during the harvest months.
+Within a few years, Jimmy and Ren formed their own partnership while Helen retired from teaching to assume many of the daily secretarial, payroll and bookkeeping responsibilities and Betty also left teaching to enter the business as a full-time crew boss during the harvest months.
 The farm was still truly a family enterprise.

 With Jimmy’s death in 1979, Ren took over the operation himself and Grover Rendleman and Son became Rendleman Orchards, Inc. with Ren as president.
 The next [nearly] four decades have seen the farm grow to slightly beyond 800 acres.
 Due to the tough farm economy in the 1980s, the extra land came largely from neighboring farms that were not able to survive.
 The extra land was put into peach and nectarine production.
 Ren was an exceptional peach grower and knew there would always be a market for them if he could keep raising them.
 Also during this time, Ren and Betty formed a cooperative with the other large farmers in the area to collectively market their apples for juice and processing, which would be a partnership that lasted nearly 16 years.